unbxd/search-JS-library/docs/gettingStarted/IntegrateWithYourSiteDetails.md

         browseQueryParam: "p-id"
         ```

+        {: .important }
+        > For further help with category pages configuration, please contact the feed support team.

     6. Set the correct **productType** in the products config, i.e. "SEARCH" for search    results page, or "CATEGORY" for category pages.